anadynamics/anadynamics.github.io/docs/nma_flexibility.md

 ---
 id: nma_flexibility
-title: Normal Modes Analysis & Flexibility Index
+title: Normal Modes Analysis & Flexibility
 ---

 Let's say you have a few structures and you want to characterize the flexibility of their cavities, but you